shachi-lab/jjy_sim_esp32_C3_rev2/README.md

 - After power-on or reset, press the **CONFIG** switch within 5 seconds.
 - An AP named `ESP32_XXXXXXXX` starts (password: `password`).
-- Connect from your phone or PC → set your Wi-Fi SSID and password via captive portal.
+- Connect from your phone or PC → captive portal.
+- [WiFi Configure] page → set your Wi-Fi SSID and password.
 - [Setup] page allows configuration of BAND, local time, and DST settings.

 ---